AbdulDavids/python-dynamodb-lambda-leaderboard/README.md

 # Leaderboard Manager

-This project implements a leaderboard management system using AWS Lambda and DynamoDB.
+This project implements a leaderboard management system using AWS Lambda and [Neon](https://neon.tech/).
 It includes functions for adding/updating points, retrieving the leaderboard, and managing participants.
 The project uses AWS SAM CLI for local development and testing.

 ## Prerequisites